prakharmrsl/easypcceo.github.io/pages/does-motherboard-matter-gaming.md

 What your motherboard type will do, is allow your graphics card and processor to perform better (or worse).

+It's sort of similar to a [Solid State Drive's impact on FPS](/will-ssd-improve-fps/).
+It doesn't directly affect framerate, but it definitely makes your PC more responsive overall and your games will load way faster as well.

 ### CPU

 On the processor side, it’s a lot more simple to explain.

-The motherboard type will always have an effect on how far you can overclock your processor and still maintain stability.
+The motherboard type will always have an effect on how far you can [overclock](https://www.howtogeek.com/165064/what-is-overclocking-the-absolute-beginners-guide-to-understanding-how-geeks-speed-up-their-pcs/){: target="_blank"} your processor and still maintain stability.

 Not all games will benefit noticeably from processor overclocking, but it never hurts to do it.